shawnmckinney/fortress-abac-demo/README.md

 #### 4. Restart tomcat for new settings to take effect.

  Note: The proxy is a shim that uses a [URLClassLoader](http://docs.oracle.com/javase/7/docs/api/java/net/URLClassLoader.html) to reach its implementation libs.
-It prevents the realm impl libs, pulled in as dependency to web app, from interfering with the container’s system classpath thus providing an error free deployment process free from classloader issues.
+It prevents the realm impl libs, pulled in as dependency to web app, from interfering with the container’s system classpath thus providing an error free deployment process without classloader issues.
 The proxy offers the flexibility for each web app to determine its own version/type of security realm to use, satisfying a variety of requirements related to web hosting and multitenancy.